 -

-In a temperature-time graph, the x-intercept could represent the time at which the temperature reaches 0 degrees Celsius That's the part that actually makes a difference..
+In a temperature-time graph, the x-intercept could represent the time at which the temperature reaches 0 degrees Celsius And that's really what it comes down to..

 Graphing Linear Functions: Visualizing the Equation

-Graphing a linear function involves plotting points that satisfy the equation y = mx + c on the Cartesian plane and connecting them to form a straight line.
+Graphing a linear function involves plotting points that satisfy the equation y = mx + c on the Cartesian plane and connecting them to form a straight line Worth keeping that in mind..

 Methods for Graphing: